 The mountain views you get as you drive these roads are incredible, take your time and enjoy them, l am always taken back with the beauty of this area.
 I am sure you will be too.

-There are 3 recreation sites on the lake along with lots of camping areas plus several car top boat launches.
-At the west end of the lake there is trail that takes you down to where the creek that feeds the lake flows in, there is a nice sandy beach here and lots of room for camping, this is such a nice beach.
+There are 3 recreation sites on the lake along with lots of camping areas plus several car-top boat launches.
+At the west end of the lake, there is a trail that takes you down to where the creek that feeds the lake flows in, there is a nice sandy beach here and lots of room for camping, this is such a nice beach.

 There are dolly varden and cutthroat trout in this lake that can reach impressive sizes.
 Trolling is the best method to catch those biggies.
 There are several boat launches and recreational sites on the lake as well as several provincial parks on the lake.
 The scenery is quite beautiful and there are plenty of mountains to observe and photograph, so bring your camera.